mikrodev/Documentation/docs/Web-Server-Application-Notes.md

 *   Firmware updates for the device are performed from the firmware upload section.
 The core file to be uploaded is accepted.

 *   Updates of SSL certificates are made from the update SSL certificate section.
 The extension of the files to be uploaded must be ".crt, .pem".

+*	LDAP Certificate Upload (new in 1.1.50): LDAP server CA or intermediate CA certificates can be uploaded here.
+These certificates allow the device to establish a secure LDAP connection over TLS.
+The file extensions must be “.crt” or “.pem”.

 To upload a file to the device, click select file under the file type to be uploaded and select the relevant file.
 After selecting the appropriate file, click on the upload option on the right side.